solana-developers/solana-cookbook/docs/th/guides/data-migration.md

 # Migrating a Programs Data Accounts

-## How can you migrate a program's data accounts?
+## How สามารถ you migrate a program's data accounts?

 When you create a program, each data account associated with that program will have a specific data structure.
 If you ever need to upgrade a program derived account, you end up having a bunch of leftover program derived accounts with the old structure.

-With account versioning, you can upgrade your old accounts to the new structure.
+With account versioning, you สามารถ upgrade your old accounts to the new structure.

 :::tip Note